Chiari Malformation at the UPMC Chiari Center

 Many people with Chiari malformation experience no outward symptoms and may not require treatment at all.
 Chiari malformation is usually detected during testing for unrelated disorders.

-In severe cases, Chiari malformation may cause symptoms including problems swallowing speaking, breathing, as well as dizziness, vision problems, and issues with fine motor skills.
+In severe cases, Chiari malformation may cause symptoms including problems with swallowing, speaking, and breathing, as well as dizziness, vision problems, and issues with fine motor skills.